sbutler/aws-staticweb-terraform/README.md

 - For [AWS issued certificates](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html) you will need to follow either "[Use DNS to Validate Domain Ownership](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-validate-dns.html)" or "[Use Email to Validate Domain Ownership](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-validate-email.html)"

+## Non-Current Object Versions

+When you upload a new file (object) the existing file is kept as a "non-current version" in the bucket.
+You can use the `website_noncurrent_expire` variable to control how long these old versions are retained:

+- `0`: old versions are not removed.
+- `> 0`: old versions are retained for this many days.

+Additionally, you can tag files with `NonCurrentExpire` and a value of `1`, `7`, `30`, `90`, or `365` to keep the old version for a specific time.
+**Warning: you cannot use the tags to keep an old version longer than what you specify for `website_noncurrent_expire`.**

 ## Variables

 This configuration has several variables you can use to customize how